ArnauQuintana/ArnauQuintana/README.md

 # About Me
 - 👋 Hi, I’m @ArnauQuintana, a passionate **Electronics Engineer** with a strong background in **Embedded Systems** and **Power Electronics**.
 I hold a **Master’s degree in Electronic and Communications Engineering** from **FH Joanneum**, where I gained solid expertise in designing and developing both hardware and software systems.
-- 🌱 I’m currently working in a confidential project developing the firmware for a 1 MW inverter.
+- 🌱 I’m currently working in a confidential project developing the firmware for a 1 MW inverter in the F28388D platform from the TI C2000 family.
 ## What I Do

 I specialize in: